-In the previous chapter of the good character traits series, I explained about the beliefs we try to instill in our kids.
-We need to focus on encouraging the characters we want our children to have, not try to prevent the characters we don’t want them to have.
+In the previous chapter of the helping kids build character series, I explained about the beliefs we try to instill in our kids.
+We need to focus on encouraging the good character traits we want our children to have.
+We should not try to prevent the characters we don’t want them to have.

 If good character traits are like plants, the fear that your child will develop a bad character is like watering the plant with weed killer.
 The character will never grow.
-For good character to grow and flourish, we need to water it and give it nutritious and healthy fertilizer.
+For good character traits to grow and flourish, we need to give them water and healthy, nutritious fertilizer.

 In the last chapter, we listed the A to F of good character traits that we want our kids to have.
 We talked about some of the major weed killers that prevent these good character traits from growing.
 This chapter covers the good character traits from G to Z.